Vail Gay Travel

 The Gay Travel Experience: Vail, Colorado

-It only took me one day to realize why everyone loves Vail so much.
-Beautiful hotels packed with amenities, gorgeous mountainside vistas, delicious restaurants and abundant style.
-Even without the sports and outdoor activities, there is plenty to do.
+It’s easy to see why everyone loves Vail so much.
+Beautiful hotels packed with amenities, gorgeous mountainside vistas, delicious restaurants, and abundant style are all around.
+Even without the sports and outdoor activities, there’s plenty to do.

 If you’re not a skier or snowboarder, don’t discount Vail gay travel so fast.
 While Vail is not necessarily a prominent LGBT destination, that doesn’t mean you won’t be able to find camaraderie with some other gay travelers.

-Firstly though, note the specific demographics of typical Vail travelers.
-Wealthy individuals or those who prefer lavish cool-weather getaways notoriously frequent this ski resort town.
-You’ll find the majority of them to be at least into their thirties.
+You’ll find the majority of visitors to be at least into their thirties.
 These people typically have the means to afford an expensive destination such as Vail.
 Suites in the best luxury resorts can easily exceed a few thousand dollars per night!

 Basic Facts About Vail, Colorado

-Until the early 1900’s, Vail was simply a mining area, as were many Colorado towns.
-Resources were quickly depleted and the sleepy town was home to ranchers until the 1940’s.
-The concept for a ski resort came about in the 50’s, was constructed in the 60’s and by the 70’s, skiers began to discover the desirable slopes.
-Construction boomed in the 90’s, creating most of Vail’s infrastructure, which was then largely renovated after 2005 with Vail’s Billion Dollar Renewal plan.
+The concept for a ski resort came about in the ’50s, was constructed in the ’60s and by the ’70s, skiers began to discover the desirable slopes.
+Construction boomed in the ’90s, creating most of Vail’s infrastructure, which was then largely renovated after 2005 with Vail’s Billion Dollar Renewal plan.

-The majority of Vail accommodations are all within close proximity to one another, as the town is quite compact.
-There are a different few pockets of hotel and resort developments.
-They are all robustly connected via public transit, private hotel shuttles and a large main roadway.
+There are a different few pockets of hotel and resort developments in Vail.
+All of them are well-connected via public transit, private hotel shuttles and a large main roadway.

-If you prefer something slightly cheaper, yet still luxurious, I recommend the Grand Hyatt Vail.
-They have many of the same incredible amenities and a modern design, but are just a few minutes away from the town center.
+The Grand Hyatt Vail is slightly cheaper, yet still luxurious.
+They have many of the same incredible amenities and a modern design but are just a few minutes away from Vail’s town center.

-After finishing outdoor activities, the second aspect of your Vail gay travel will be enjoying the wonderful ambiance of the town center.
-There is so much energy and life flowing as everyone enjoys themselves.
-It’s quite a magical experience!
+After finishing outdoor activities, go enjoy the wonderful ambiance of the town center.
+There is so much energy and life flowing here as everyone enjoys themselves.
+It’s quite magical!

 Skiing Vail Mountain

-You will firstly need to purchase a Vail Mountain lift ticket to get on with your adventure.
-For the 2020/2021 season, you must purchase your tickets online.
-Keep in mind that there are single-day lift ticket passes and Epic Day Passes, which work differently.
+You will first need to purchase a Vail Mountain lift ticket to get your adventure started.
+Note that there are single-day lift ticket passes and Epic Day Passes, which work differently.

 Restaurants In Vail Village

-I also must recommend the French restaurant, La Tour.
+The French restaurant La Tour was also delicious.
 Another establishment with stellar service, my favorite part of my meal at La Tour was the delicious cocktails.
 Their dishes are divine, and I’d say if the waiter or waitress has a suggestion, definitely take it.

 There are literally dozens of restaurants to choose from in the Vail Village town center alone.
 They span the spectrum of cuisines, from Japanese to Italian.